pstafford/MCMC-GroundMotionSelection/README.md

 The code at this repository provides an implementation of the algorithms described in:

 Shi Y and Stafford PJ (2018).
-"Markov-chain Monte Carlo Ground-Motion Selection Algorithms for Conditional Intensity Measure Targets", _Earthquake Engineering & Structural Dynamics_ (currently under review)
+"Markov-chain Monte Carlo Ground-Motion Selection Algorithms for Conditional Intensity Measure Targets", _Earthquake Engineering & Structural Dynamics_ (currently in press)

 The code here presents an illustrative example of _Case 1_ from the above article.